Dr Ekaterina Kolpinskaya

 I have published several collaborative and single-authore papers in this area and am currently working on a book examining the effects of religion on Euroscepticism during and after the 2016 Referendum.

-I am also teaching modules on parliamentary studies (POL2113) and political representation in the UK (POL3242), as well as Data Analysis in Social Science II (POL2077) that reflect my susbstantive research and methodological expertise.
+I am also teaching modules on parliamentary studies (POL2113) and political representation in the UK (POL3242), as well as Issues in Modern British Politics (POL2114) that reflect my susbstantive research and methodological expertise.

 Research group links